 A Laboratory Water Bath, also known as a Serology Water Bath or Thermostatic Water Bath, is a container filled with heated water that is used to incubate samples at a constant temperature for long periods.
-It is most commonly used during incubation in microbiological laboratory work because water can retain heat so well, but can also enable chemical reactions to occur once the water reaches a certain temperature.
+A laboratory water bath is most commonly used during incubation in microbiological laboratory work because water can retain heat so well, but can also enable chemical reactions to occur once the water reaches a certain temperature.

-The user can control the temperature of a Serology Water Bath by using a digital or analog interface.
+The user can control the temperature of a serology water bath by using a digital or analogue interface.
 A light will usually indicate that the water bath is working, and once the correct temperature has been reached the water bath will turn on and off to maintain the constant temperature.
 Certain laboratory water baths have a safety setting preventing the water from heating to a higher temperature.

-Different types of laboratory water bath also exist, for example shaking water baths, which are used to mix substances together and have additional controls allowing users to control the speed and frequency of movements.
+Different types of thermostatic water baths also exist, for example shaking water baths, which are used to mix substances together and have additional controls allowing users to control the speed and frequency of movements.
 Laboratory water baths do not have to contain water and can use alternate fluids such as oil depending on the required temperature and viscosity.

-Laboratory water baths are most widely used for many bacteriological applications that require incubation, as well as general tests and procedures.
+Thermostatic water baths are most widely used for many bacteriological applications that require incubation, as well as general tests and procedures.
 This is done through the warming of reagents, melting of substrates or incubation of cell cultures.
-Furthermore, laboratory water baths can be used to enable certain chemical reactions to occur at high temperatures.
+Furthermore, Serology water baths can be used to enable certain chemical reactions to occur at high temperatures.

 Serology refers to the scientific study of serum and other body fluids.
 In practice, the term usually refers to the diagnostic identification of antibodies in the serum which are typically formed in response to an infection, against other foreign proteins, or to one’s own proteins.
 Serologic tests measure the antibody response in an individual.